-AIG UK and AIG Life operate from the UK and AIG Israel operates from Israel.
+AIG UK operate from the UK and AIG Israel operates from Israel.
 AHEL does not have any branches.
-More than 2,800 staff (including 440 in AIG Life and 700 in Israel) facilitate the operation of the companies specialising in dealing with the top end of the global insurance market, particularly multinational corporations, where AIG's wide global reach, product range and large capital base can be used to write business in smaller countries and leverage the size of the group through the use of global reinsurance treaties.
+More than 2,300 staff and 760 in Israel) facilitate the operation of the companies specialising in dealing with the top end of the global insurance market, particularly multinational corporations, where AIG's wide global reach, product range and large capital base can be used to write business in smaller countries and leverage the size of the group through the use of global reinsurance treaties.